Discovering Paradise: Exploring the Cinque Terre in 3 days

 Back on the right path, leaving Corniglia, you pass through the shade of olives groves as far as the eye can see, accompanied only by the noise of birds and the odd dog.
 This section takes around 2 hours depending on your speed, and stopping to take in the scenery.

 On arrival in Vernazza, wander down to Castello Doria and take in the view from here you can see the entire Cinque Terre, its simply stunning.
-If you arrive here after 07:00am, there is a bakery on the Cinque Terre path in the centre of town that you will be able to get a (much needed) espresso and pastry to keep you going.
+The blue path will take you right through the centre town, If you arrive here after 06:30am, stop by Pancificio Focacceria (Via Roma 7) for a livening coffee and a light breakfast on the go.

 Onwards to Monterosso al Mare, this section is shorter (1.5 hours), more beautiful, but also busier, than the previous one.
 Keep an eye out for the very bizarre cat enclosure in the middle of nowhere, it’s not clear why they are there, these massive felines are definitely feral and unsettling growling can be heard from at least 40 paces.